Discount Disneyland Tickets Deals [2024-2025]

 We don’t like to cut that down, so adding travel days to either end, which makes it a total five-day commitment, is our go-to.
 But if you did four days with your arrival or departure day being a partial day at the parks, you’d do fine, too.

-But shorter trips are definitely worth taking.
+Shorter trips are definitely worth taking, too.
 If you’re a few hours from the parks, a weekend (arrive Friday night, depart Sunday night) would allow you to hit all the major highlights.

 One thing to check when shopping for theme park tickets is whether they are “straight to the gate” tickets.
 Most Disneyland tickets you buy in advance will allow you to go straight to the gate (the park turnstiles) instead of stopping at a ticket booth to pick up your tickets.